MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <a href="https://www.bookdepository.com/The-Big-Orange-Splot-Daniel-Manus-Pinkwater/9780590445108" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1006324946?sq=The%20Big%20Orange%20Splot&stype=productName" rel="nofollow"> Buy on Orell Füssli</a>

-###  The Big Orange Splot, Daniel Pinkwater
+###  If I Built a House, by Chris Van Dusen

 <img src="https://i.imgur.com/jvkWz2c.png" width="35%" />

 While essentially a picture book, the story of Mr. Plumbean house is much more than that.
 It is a story of nonconformity and creativity and remaining true to yourself.
 It's hard to believe this book isn't more well-known.  ( Lexile 550L)

 <a href="https://www.bookdepository.com/The-Big-Orange-Splot-Daniel-Manus-Pinkwater/9780590445108" rel="nofollow"> Buy on BookDepository</a>
-<a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1006324946?sq=The%20Big%20Orange%20Splot&stype=productName" rel="nofollow"> Buy on Orell Füssli</a>
+<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1052959598" rel="nofollow"> Buy on Orell Füssli</a>